Tactics

 Methods used by the actors targeting the case subject.
 Each entry names a pattern, defines it, traces where it appeared in the storm, and cross-references the underlying tradecraft on plausibledenial.org where applicable.
 Where techniques names what the case subject does, tactics names what is done against the case subject.

 This is editorial scaffolding, not how-to material.
 The point is naming what is done — so the same pattern, when it appears under a different cover story, can be recognized again.
+Entries are grouped by domain.
+Groups will be added, renamed, or split as the vocabulary fills out.

 -